pirl/pirl-docs/content/getting started/how to contribute/markdown guide/_index.en.md

 ## Example Markdown Document

 Below is an example document using markdown.
-This document will be rendered by the software to display as desrcibed.
+This document will be rendered by the software to display as described.

 ![Sample](/getting started/how to contribute/markdown guide/images/sample.jpg)